Here's the way they say it went... you can almost hear a song in the making!

 - One room with a queen size bed and a couch that makes out into a bed

 - Pets are allowed for a fee of $10 per pet per night.

-- Breakfast is not included but is available at the Branding Iron Restaurant next door featuring the best breakfast this side of the Grand Canyon!
+- (2) Breakfasts are included, available at the Branding Iron Restaurant next door featuring the best breakfast this side of the Grand Canyon!

 - 2 bottled water with glasses